William Bengen: Financial career

 Following the sale of the family business, Bengen moved to Southern California and began a Certified Financial Planner practice, Bengen Financial Services, earning his certification in 1990 and his master's degree in financial planning in 1993.
 He ran the firm as a fee-only (no commission) practice for twenty years, then sold the firm and retired in 2013.

 The Four Percent Drawdown rule

 Based on his early research of actual stock returns and retirement scenarios over the past 75 years, Bengen found that retirees who draw down no more than 4.2 percent of their portfolio in the initial year, and adjust that amount every subsequent year for inflation, stand a great chance that their money will outlive them.

 The 4% Rule is sometimes also called the Rule of 300.

 Criticism of the 4% withdrawal rule include references to its assumption of one's investment portfolio, the differences in historical and current interest rates, as well as the reality that most people's spending habits are not consistently linear.

+Bengen later updated his findings based on further research to suggest 4.7 percent as the safe withdrawal rate in one's first year of retirement.